mtxslv/guira/README.md

 If you want to share your own project, don't be shy!
 You can tag [my Linkedin account](https://www.linkedin.com/in/mateus-assis-013a46140/) or [my Github](https://github.com/mtxslv/).

-If you find any bugs, or unexpected behaviour, submit an issue in the project.
+If you find any bugs, or unexpected behaviour, submit an issue to the project.
 I'll answer it ASAP 😉

 #